robertbraeutigam/oscar/README.md

 ### Instantiating

 There is no "new" keyword in Oscar, objects are not instantiated directly.
-Instead instances of objects can be *acquired* through *supplier methods* (see next chapter).
+Instead instances of objects can be *acquired* through *supplier functions* (see next chapter).
 "Acquired" here means that the user code can not know whether the object was really instantiated or supplied via other means.

-Supplier methods are implicitly created whenever a type is referenced with a (potentially empty) parameter list.
+Supplier functions are implicitly created whenever a type is referenced with a (potentially empty) parameter list.
 For example:

 ```oscar